eratosthene/kmpc/docs/config.rst

 originalyear
   Set this to ``true`` to display an mp3's originalyear tag as well as the regular year tag.
-Defaults to ``true``.
+Defaults to ``true``. updatecommand
+  This is what runs when you press the Update button.
+Defaults to ``sudo pip install -U kmpc``.

 [logs] section
 --------------